-FACULTY/STAFF REGULATIONS AND PROCEDURES CAMPUS POLICE PROCEDURES

-CALLING CAMPUS POLICE OFFICERS
+FACULTY/STAFF REGULATIONS AND PROCEDURE CAMPUS POLICE PROCEDURES CALLING CAMPUS POLICE OFFICERS

-In order to provide a quick and appropriate response to any situation on the Uvalde campus that may require a campus police officer's assistance, the following procedures should be followed:
+In order to provide a quick and appropriate response to any situation on the Uvalde, Del Rio & Eagle Pass campuses that may require a campus police officer or Security Officer's assistance, the following procedures should be followed:

-- 1. Call 830-279-1861, which is the cell phone number for on-duty Campus Police.
-The caller may also dial 911 and ask the Operator to notify the on-duty SWTJC officer to respond.
-The caller should also use 911 to request assistance of Fire Department staff or EMS. - Faculty and staff located at facilities other than Uvalde should call 911 and request responses either from local City Police or the Sheriff's office, and/or local Fire Departments and EMS.
+- 1. Uvalde Campus Call 830-279-1861, which is the cell phone number for on-duty Campus Police or Security Officer.
+The caller may also dial 911 and ask the Operator to notify the onduty SWTJC officer to respond.
+The caller should also use 911 to request assistance of Fire Department or EMS. - 2.
+Del Rio Campus Call 830-900-4125, which is the cell phone number for on-duty Campus Police or Security Officer.
+The caller may also dial 911 and ask the Operator to notify the onduty SWTJC officer to respond.
+The caller should also use 911 to request assistance of Fire Department or EMS - 3.
+Eagle Pass Campus Call 830-900-4152, which is the cell phone number for on-duty Campus Police or Security Officer.
+The caller may also dial 911 and ask the Operator to notify the onduty SWTJC officer to respond.
+The caller should also use 911 to request assistance of Fire Department or EMS - 4.
+Faculty and staff located at facilities other than Uvalde, Del Rio & Eagle Pass should call - 911 and request responses from local City Police or the Sheriff's Office, and or/local Fire Department and EMS.